CTL Staff from left:

 Bachelor in Art and Communications, Bowling Green State University

 Candace helps to support the college’s instructional technology environment.
 She works with faculty to integrate media projects into Centre courses, provides workshops for the campus community, and develops study skill opportunities for students.
 Candace is the initial point of contact for faculty in the use of clickers and quantitative data sets (ICPSR).
 She also supports the user-end and troubleshooting of the Moodle course environment.
 She provides support, training, consulting, and assistance to members of the College's faculty, staff and students.
-Candace is a member of the Education department and she teaches the Educational Technology (EDU 226) course.

 Assistant Director and Experiential Learning Coordinator